AtoVproject - lx-euclid - DIY kit - V1.1

 2. Check CV Inputs

 • Send CV signals to each of the CV inputs and monitor if the voltages are being read correctly.
+Please note that the converters are not calibrated so some difference between the reading and the actual voltage sent to the module is to be expected.

 3. Check Gate Inputs